briansimiyuj/doctor-appointment-app/README.md

   6. Add time to selected element
   7. Create a button to save the schedule
-  8. Make the button disabled if the schedule is not changed
+  8. Make the button disabled if the schedule is not changed.
+And add a loading text while the schedule is being saved
   9. On button click, send the updated schedule to the backend
+  10. Retrieve `loading` from ScheduleContext and display a loading spinner while the component is fetching data

 ### Schedule Management Hook